bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 - absolute
 - sticky

+  1. Static
+Default positioning.

+Element flows naturally in the page layout.

+It can't be moved with top, left, right, or bottom.

+2. Relative
+Positioned relative to its original position.

+Can be moved using top, left, right, or bottom, but still takes up space in the flow.

+3. Absolute
+Positioned relative to the nearest ancestor with a position other than static.

+Removed from the normal document flow (doesn’t affect the positioning of other elements).

+4. Fixed
+Positioned relative to the viewport (browser window).

+Stays in the same spot even when you scroll.

+5. Sticky
+Acts like relative at first.

+Becomes fixed when you scroll past a certain point.

 ### 20. Explain CSS Transitions
 CSS Transitions allow you to smoothly change property values over a specified duration, making animations like fading, sliding, or resizing possible without JavaScript.